EU debates extending Belarus sanctions to cut loopholes | Headlines

 EU debates extending Belarus sanctions to cut loopholes

+An EU official said discussions among EU countries would continue, with an agreement likely next week.
+The official said the bloc was trying to strike a balance, making clear Belarusian leader Alexander Lukashenko's support for Moscow was unacceptable while trying not inflict too much hardship on the civilian population.

+"It's a tightrope act.
+We're trying to tighten the screws but not too much," said the official, speaking on condition of anonymity.
+But, the official said, signs that Belarus was being used to get round sanctions on Russia meant the EU had to tighten its measures.

-Areas they are likely to look at are restrictions on imports from Belarus of oil, coal and gold as well as exports to Belarus of certain machinery and technology that could be used by the military, the diplomats said.
-The EU has placed a broad range of sanctions on Russia since its invasion of Ukraine in February 2022 and prevented imports of a range of products including sea-borne oil, coal, steel, gold, wood and plastics.
+The EU has imposed a range of sanctions on Russia since its invasion of Ukraine in February 2022, barring imports of products including sea-borne oil, coal, steel, gold, wood and plastics.
+Russian seafood, liquor, cigarettes and cosmetics are also on the list of banned products.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)